seraco/blog-sebastia/_posts/2024-02-13-reviewing-pull-requests.md

 ### Completion and iteration

 I mark files as reviewed only when I'm fully satisfied with the changes.
-Once I marked all files, the review is complete.
+Once I've marked all files, the review is complete.

 As the author introduces new changes, I focus on reviewing only the modified files or individual commits to optimise efficiency.